roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Operations & Maintenance (O&M) Management/Upgrade the cGPU version on a node.md

 Container Service for Kubernetes \(ACK\) supports GPU sharing.
 To enable GPU sharing, you must install cGPU on the nodes.
 This topic describes how to upgrade the cGPU version on a node by using a command-line interface \(CLI\) and the ACK console.

--   A kubectl client is connected to the cluster.
+-   You are connected to the cluster by using kubectl.
 For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl to connect to an ACK cluster.md).
--   The ack-cgpu or ack-ai-installer component is installed in the cluster.
-For more information, see [Install a shared GPU](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Install the cGPU component.md).
+-   The ack-cgpu component is installed in the cluster.
+For more information, see [Install the ack-cgpu component](/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Install the cGPU component.md).
 -   No workload is running on the node that you want to upgrade.

 ## Upgrade the cGPU version on a node by using a CLI